tamarin-prover/tamarin-prover/src/001_introduction.md

 specified properties.
 In this manual, we provide an overview of the tool and its use.

-Tamarin features expressive languages for specifying protocols, adversary models, and properties, and it supports efficient deduction and equational reasoning for protocol analysis.

 Tamarin provides general support for modeling and reasoning about security protocols.
 Protocols and adversaries are specified using an expressive language based on multiset rewriting rules.
 These rules define a labeled transition